 Crash Protection Trigger

-If you are a trader that uses a stable base currency, you may want to protect yourself against market crashes, especially major ones.
+If you are a trader that uses a stable quote currency, you may want to protect yourself against market crashes, especially major ones.
 This trigger can be especially useful when coupled with trend-following indicators, and less useful when used with momentum oscillators such as the RSI.
 A solid way of protecting yourself against general market crashes is to set up a trigger that will disable buying when BTC crashes by a certain percent in a given time frame.
 For example, let's say we want to disable buying when BTC crashes by 4% in 30 minutes.
 Our trigger would look something like this:

 Make sure the value here is negative!